Pape Ibnou Ba

-Pape Ibnou Ba (born 5 January 1993) is a professional footballer who plays as a forward for Ligue 2 club Pau, on loan from Le Havre.
+Pape Ibnou Ba (born 5 January 1993) is a professional footballer who plays as a forward for Championnat National club Orléans.
 Born in Senegal, he plays for the Mauritania national team.

 Club career

 Ba is a youth product of his local club Linguère, and was the record top scorer in a single Senegal Premier League, with 17 goals in the 2015–16 season.

 On 3 January 2017, Ba signed for Lebanese Premier League side Ahed, scoring three goals in five matches.

 On 29 June 2020, Ba signed with Niort after a prolific stint with Athlético Marseille in the amateur leagues of France.
 He made his professional debut with Niort in 1–0 Ligue 2 win over En Avant Guingamp on 22 August 2020, scoring his side's only goal of the game.

 On 1 September, Ba joins Pau on a one season loan deal.

 International career

 Born in Senegal, Ba is of Mauritanian descent.
 He was called up to represent the Mauritania national team for the 2021 Africa Cup of Nations.
-He debuted with the Mauritania national team in a 0–0 friendly tie with Burkina Faso on 30 December 2021.
+He debuted for the team in a 0–0 friendly tie with Burkina Faso on 30 December 2021.